zaldre/blog/content/posts/external-dns.md

 Key configuration points for Cloudflare:

 - `--txt-owner-id=default`: This is used to track ownership.
 All TXT records created by this ExternalDNS instance will be tagged with this owner ID.
 If you run multiple ExternalDNS instances (e.g., for different environments), use different owner IDs.
 - `--annotation-filter=external-dns.alpha.kubernetes.io/hostname`: Only processes resources that have this annotation.
-This gives you fine-grained control over which routes get DNS records.
+This gives you fine-grained control over which routes get exposed to the internet.
 - `--default-targets=1.2.3.4`: My external IP address.
 All A records will point here.
 - `--cloudflare-dns-records-per-page=5000`: Cloudflare's API paginates results.
 This increases the page size to reduce API calls.
 - `--cloudflare-record-comment`: Adds a comment to each DNS record for easier identification in the Cloudflare dashboard.

 **Authentication:**

 Cloudflare requires an API key and email.
-Again, I'm using External Secrets Operator:
+Again, I'm using the External Secrets Operator:

 {{< code "external-dns/cloudflare-external-secret.yml" "yaml" >}}